matt-dray/pixeltrix/README.md

 [![Blog post](https://img.shields.io/badge/rostrum.blog-post-008900?labelColor=000000&logo=data%3Aimage%2Fgif%3Bbase64%2CR0lGODlhEAAQAPEAAAAAABWCBAAAAAAAACH5BAlkAAIAIf8LTkVUU0NBUEUyLjADAQAAACwAAAAAEAAQAAAC55QkISIiEoQQQgghRBBCiCAIgiAIgiAIQiAIgSAIgiAIQiAIgRAEQiAQBAQCgUAQEAQEgYAgIAgIBAKBQBAQCAKBQEAgCAgEAoFAIAgEBAKBIBAQCAQCgUAgEAgCgUBAICAgICAgIBAgEBAgEBAgEBAgECAgICAgECAQIBAQIBAgECAgICAgICAgECAQECAQICAgICAgICAgEBAgEBAgEBAgICAgICAgECAQIBAQIBAgECAgICAgIBAgECAQECAQIBAgICAgIBAgIBAgEBAgECAgECAgICAgICAgECAgECAgQIAAAQIKAAAh%2BQQJZAACACwAAAAAEAAQAAAC55QkIiESIoQQQgghhAhCBCEIgiAIgiAIQiAIgSAIgiAIQiAIgRAEQiAQBAQCgUAQEAQEgYAgIAgIBAKBQBAQCAKBQEAgCAgEAoFAIAgEBAKBIBAQCAQCgUAgEAgCgUBAICAgICAgIBAgEBAgEBAgEBAgECAgICAgECAQIBAQIBAgECAgICAgICAgECAQECAQICAgICAgICAgEBAgEBAgEBAgICAgICAgECAQIBAQIBAgECAgICAgIBAgECAQECAQIBAgICAgIBAgIBAgEBAgECAgECAgICAgICAgECAgECAgQIAAAQIKAAA7)](https://www.rostrum.blog/2022/09/24/pixeltrix/)
 <!-- badges: end -->

-A simple R package that lets you select ‘pixels’ interactively from a plot window and returns your final image as a matrix
+A simple R package that lets you select ‘pixels’ interactively from a plot window and returns your final image as a matrix, or a list of matrices that can be converted to a gif.

 ## How to

 You can install {pixeltrix} [from GitHub](https://github.com/matt-dray/pixeltrix).
-There are no dependencies.
+It depends on [{gifski} to make gifs](https://cloud.r-project.org/web/packages/gifski/index.html).

 ``` r
 install.packages("remotes")  # if not yet installed